mokdevel/DarcMods/DarcMissions/README.md

 ### SCR_DC_Convoy
 ```
 string comment : See General parameters
-vector posStart : See General parameters - pos.
+vector pos : See General parameters.
+This is the starting point for the convoy
-vector posDestination : Destination for the patrol to go to.
+vector posDestination : Destination for the convoy to go to.
 See also General parameters - pos.
-string locationName : See General parameters - posName
+string posName : See General parameters
 string title : See General parameters
 string info : See General parameters
 array<EMapDescriptorType> locationTypes : See Location parameters
 DC_EWaypointGenerationType waypointGenType : See Waypoint parameters
   ROUTE : The convoy will go from posStart to posDestination.
 When destination has been reached, the patrol will LOITER.
   RADIUS, SCATTERED : The concoy will follow a path created with waypointRange starting from posStart. posDestination is ignored.
+array<string> groupTypes : See General parameters
+int AISkill : See General parameters
+float AIperception : See General parameters
 array<string> vehicleTypes : The prefab names of vehicles.
 The vehicle is randomly picked from this list.
 float cruiseSpeed : Speed to drive in km/h.
 30 is a good value so that the convoy is not driving too fast.
-array<string> groupTypes : See General parameters
-int AISkill : See General parameters
-float AIperception : See General parameters
 SCR_DC_Loot loot : (optional) Loot found in the vehicle.
 ```

 ## Mission : Crashsite
 Example: [dc_missionConfig_Crashsite.json](https://github.com/mokdevel/DarcMods/blob/main/DarcMissions/ExampleConfigs/dc_missionConfig_Crashsite.json)

 A flying helicopter is spawned in a random location flying towards a random location.
 The helicopter either crashes or if the speed is reduced enough, it will be destroyed via script.
 Once the helicopter has crashed, AI will be spawned to protect the crashsite.
+NOTE: There is no parameter for waypoints and AIs will ```LOITER```.
 Loot can be added in to the loot box carried.
 Additional structures can be spawned around the crashed helicopter.

 The location for the initial chopper spawn is random and only checks for mission distance and player distance.
 The destination is toward map center with randomization.
 This is to avoid the direction to be towards the map edges.
 There will be cases where the helicopter flies towards the sea and this is just unfortunate randomization (read: this is by design).
 ```